Catlettsburg station: C&O station

-Amtrak service
+Amtrak station

 Amtrak took over intercity passenger service in 1971.
 The James Whitcomb Riley passed through Catlettsburg, stopping at nearby Ashland and Huntington but not Catlettsburg.
 On July 31, 1974, it was announced that a new station would be constructed at Catlettsburg to allow trains to bypass downtown Ashland.
 The new system would be jointly funded by Amtrak and the Chesapeake and Ohio.

 On March 24, 1975, Amtrak abandoned Ashland station and began serving Tri-State Station, located between Catlettsburg and Ashland and named for the three-state area it served.
 The James Whitcomb Riley was supplemented by the simultaneous addition of the Mountaineer service between Norfolk and Chicago, which ran combined with the James Whitcomb Riley west of Ashland.

 The Mountaineer was replaced by the Hilltopper, whose western terminus was at Tri-State Station, on June 1, 1977.
 Although the James Whitcomb Riley continued to serve stations west of Catlettsburg, the two trains arrived at Tri-State Station hours apart, effectively eliminating connections between the two halves of the Mountaineer's former route.

 The James Whitcomb Riley was renamed as the Cardinal later that year; the Hilltopper was discontinued on October 1, 1979, leaving just the Cardinal to serve the station.
 Around 1988, the station was renamed Catlettsburg.
 The Cardinal was briefly discontinued September 30, 1981.
 The train was brought back by Congressional mandate on January 8, 1982.
 When the train was returned it was cut from seven days a week to three days a week.

 The Cardinal served the station until Ashland Transportation Center opened on March 11, 1998.
-The Tri-State Station building remains extant but vacant.
+The Tri-State Station building was demolished in late 2018/early 2019 as it is no longer visible on Google Street Views as of Sept 2019.